This post may contain affiliate links. Please read my disclaimer for more information.

 No electricity needed

-It is easy to take electricity for granted; during the times when we find ourselves without it, we quickly realize how much we depend on it.
+It is easy to take electricity for granted; when we find ourselves without it, we quickly realize how much we depend on it.

 If you live in an area where you have power outages often, or if you like to go camping and still enjoy a good cup of coffee, a manual grinder is your best choice.